 West Wood is owned by Castle Point Borough Council.
 There is free access through the wood and a woodland walk has been waymarked.
 Cottage Plantation is privately owned.

 West Wood is managed under licence by the Castle Point Wildlife Group.
 The group is working in partnership with Castle Point Borough Council in order to implement the West Wood Management Plan.
-To find out more about the work of the group please visit their website.
 To see a copy of the management plan please click on the link given at the bottom of the page.

 A map of 1750 shows that the boundary of the wood has barely changed for two centuries .